UWPCE-PythonCert/SystemDevelopment/slides_sources/source/scipy.rst

   numpy is the core package that the rest of the scipy stack is built on. numpy is really the core of everything.

-  All the rest requires an understanding good understanding of what a numpy array is -- so that's mostly what I'll talk about here.
+  All the rest requires an understanding good understanding of what a numpy array is -- so that's mostly what I'll talk about today.

 So what is numpy?
 -----------------